nastacio/viz-open-data/README.md

 eval $(ibmcloud ks cluster config --cluster ${cluster_name} -s)
 ```

-Note that users of Docker Desktop can change the configuration context of `kubectl` by simply right-clicking the Docker icon and choosing "Kubernetes", then "_<clustername>_".
+Note that users of Docker Desktop can change the configuration context of `kubectl` by  right-clicking the Docker icon and choosing "Kubernetes", then "_<clustername>_".

 With `kubectl` pointing to the remote cluster, use the secret name to inspect its contents:

 ```
 kubectl get secret binding-open-data-cognos-de -o json